US to climate summit: American big steps won't be repealed

 She said it will be difficult for Republicans to “change the dynamic” to significantly undermine the act.
 “It is passed, is beneficial.
 We have Republicans all throughout the country actually doing ribbon cuttings.”

-Studies show most of the money, new jobs, are going into Republican states, said longtime climate policy analyst Alden Meyer of the E3G think-tank.
-McCarthy and Kerry are “largely correct” in claims that climate bill can’t be rolled back, he said, and Gross agreed.
+Studies show most of the money, new jobs, are going into Republican states, said climate policy analyst Alden Meyer of the E3G think-tank.
+McCarthy and Kerry are “largely correct” in claiming the law can’t be rolled back, he said, and Gross agreed.

-Several analyses, inside and outside the government, said the new law would cut U.S. emissions by 40% by 2030, compared to 2005 levels, which is not quite the official U.S. goal of cutting carbon pollution by 50% to 52% by 2030.
+Several analyses, inside and outside the government, said the law would cut U.S. emissions by 40% by 2030, compared to 2005 levels, which is not quite the official U.S. goal of 50% to 52% cuts by that time.

 Republicans are likely to push for a sharp increase in oversight of Biden administration policies, including incentives for electric vehicles and loans for clean energy projects such as battery manufacturers, wind and solar farms and production of “clean” hydrogen.